Cyber-Labs/Session-Reports/Machine Learning/PaperReading-Session20-21/Modeling the Distribution of Normal Data in Pre-Trained Deep Features for Anomaly Detection .md

 ### Recommended

-Read the appendix of the paper to get a clear idea of the second point under Method
+Read the appendix of the paper to get a clear idea of the second point under Method.